Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 [C 13:46:09.233 NotebookApp] Bad config encountered during initialization:
 [C 13:46:09.239 NotebookApp] No such notebook dir: ''/usr/share/example-notebooks''
 ```
-The error can be ignored.
-Press <enter> to return to the root prompt.
+You can ignore this error.
+Press <Enter> to return to the root prompt.

 After the root prompt comes up, run the following commands to run the design:
 ```